Entity Matching

 Stage 2: The Multi-Layered Matching Funnel

-Layer 2: Fuzzy Matching & Similarity Scoring (The “Pattern Matcher”)
+Layer 2: Fuzzy Matching & Similarity Scoring Agent (The “Pattern Expert”)

 • Jaro-Winkler for names and short text